 Beginning in the fourth quarter of 2012 and through 2014, the exchange rate between the Mexican peso and the U.S. dollar fluctuated from a low of Ps.
 11.98 per U.S. dollar, to a high of Ps.
 14.79 per U.S. dollar.
 At December 31, 2014, the exchange rate (noon buying rate) was Ps.
 14.75 to US\$ 1.00.
 On April 17, 2015, the exchange rate was Ps.
 15.3190 to US\$ 1.00.
 See "Item 3.
 Key Information-Exchange Rate Information."
-A depreciation of the Mexican peso or local currencies in the countries in which we operate relative to the U.S. dollar increases our cost of raw materials priced in U.S. dollars, including raw materials whose prices are set with reference to the U.S. dollar.
+A depreciation of the Mexican peso or local currencies in the countries in which we operate relative to the U.S. dollar.
 In addition, a depreciation of the Mexican peso or local currencies in the countries in which we operate relative to the U.S. dollar will increase our U.S. dollar-denominated debt obligations, which could negatively affect our financial position and results.
 However, this effect could be offset by a corresponding appreciation of our U.S. dollar denominated cash position.